 Nova Underwater Technologies (a team of 15-18 year-old high-school students in Halifax, Nova Scotia, Canada), hosted by Halifax Robotics, is creating an Underwater Water ROV (remotely operated vehicle) for its 2017 entry into the MATE competition in the Ranger class.

-It's an underwater robot running on Windows 10 IoT Core controlling thrusters, cameras, articulators with an Xbox controller!
+It's an underwater robot running on Windows 10 IoT Core controlling thrusters, cameras, and articulators with an Xbox controller!

 MATE (Marine Advanced Technology Education) runs an international competition each year, inviting students ranging from junior schools to higher education to compete at various levels, first at regional competitions and then with international finals for the regional champions.

 Nova Underwater Technologies is the name of the students' team competing at the RANGER class, and also the name of their fictional company which, as part of participating in the MATE competition, responds to the fictional Request for Proposal (RFP) issued by MATE, asking teams to build robots to perform various underwater tasks.
 In addition, teams must create a technical report, produce marketing materials for the robot product and make a business pitch presentation.
 This involves building skills in the areas of business, design and fields of engineering including software, hardware, mechanical, structural, marine, electrical and electronics.